 Boutique Hotels in Santorini

-I stayed at the Anteliz Suites in Santorini and absolutely loved it.
+On my first trip to Santorini, I stayed at the Anteliz Suites in Fira and absolutely loved it.
 This charming Santorini boutique hotel is perched on the top of Fira.
 As such it has the most amazing views of the Santorini sunset.
 And a large deck area designed to help you to enjoy that view.

 In Oia, Canaves Oia Hotel is the whitewashed Santorini hotel of your dreams.
 The hotel is cut into the old caves and has a minimalist design.
 Plus there is a gorgeous pool with a swim-up bar.